 Michael Francisco

-Michael regularly takes on challenging matters where citizens must rely on the judiciary to vindicate their rights.
-His experience runs the gambit from successfully seeking injunctive relief, winning critical legal motions, defending judgments on appeal, overturning multi-million-dollar judgments, and obtaining discretionary high court review.
-He relishes the opportunity to develop a well-crafted legal strategy to solve the most novel and complex problems that may arise.
+Michael regularly takes on challenging and controversial matters where citizens must rely on courts to vindicate their rights.
+His experience runs the gambit from successfully seeking emergency injunctive relief to obtaining discretionary high court review.
+He loves to develop a well-crafted legal strategy to overcome the challenging legal problems.

 As an appellate advocate Michael frequently handles matters before the U.S. Supreme Court, federal courts of appeals, and Colorado appellate courts.
-He has argued four times before the Colorado Supreme Court and briefed 19 cases before the U.S. Supreme Court.
+He has argued multiple times before the Colorado Supreme Court and briefed scores of cases before the U.S. Supreme Court.

 Michael also frequently advises clients on strategic public matters challenging federal government authority and overreach.
 He has regularly litigated business disputes, employment matters, as well as represented clients before state and federal administrative agencies or arbitration panels.